Support Your CBE

 Your gifts of time, talent, and treasure truly make a difference!

-As an alumnus of the William G. Lowrie Department of Chemical Engineering, we know how hard you worked to become a chemical engineer.
+As an alumnus of the William G. Lowrie Department of Chemical Engineering, you know how hard you worked to become a chemical engineer.

 That's why we are proud of each and every one of our alumni.
-Whether you are a teacher or professor, researcher, entrepreneur, medical professional, sales engineer or a CEO - the training you received as a chemical engineer has contributed to your success today.
+Whether you are a teacher or professor, researcher, entrepreneur, medical professional, sales engineer or a CEO - the training you received as a chemical engineer most likely contributed a great deal to your success.

-We hope you will remember your CBE and how the program may have played a role in your success, and how you might help that success to grow.
+We hope you will remember your CBE and how the program may have played a role in your life, and consider how you might help to foster the success of others who came after you.

 With all the activities of everyday life, you may not have taken time to consider the ways in which you personally could benefit by supporting your CBE.
 Philanthropy is one of those paradoxical things: When someone makes a gift, both the giver and the recipient receive the very things that money can’t buy.
 By honoring the very best in ourselves and others, we are blessed by happiness and hope.
 In the act of giving, we transcend our limitations to become larger than ourselves, and become truly engaged with a finer future in a better world.

 There is no doubt that chemical engineers can do a lot of good in the world.
-DId you know that just one graduate research fellowship could make the difference in helping a deserving student complete their education - a student who could go on to find a cure for cancer or another illness that might directly affect you or your family?
+Did you know that just one graduate research fellowship could make the difference in helping a deserving student complete their education - a student who could go on to find a cure for cancer or another illness that might directly affect you or your family?
+Consider the impact a group of alumni made, working in the Democratic Republic of the Congo to help fight the spread of Ebola.
+And CBE faculty are continuously developing systems and technologies to benefit society such as earlier, easier, less painful cancer diagnostics and drug therapeutics for patients; clean energy; more efficient sources of energy that can be utilized in industry and everyday life, and many more innovations.

 Perhaps you wish to honor a beloved family member, or a certain professor who was pivotal in your career.